 This course explores the complex relationship between states and economies at the global level.
 Its primary purpose is to provide a critical understanding of the major theoretical and analytical issues that constitute the crucial challenge to the study of global political economy today.
 It moves beyond the traditional agenda of international political economy, namely trade and investment, to address a wide range of alternative theories, concepts and themes, including the origins, functions and impacts of transnational corporations, international financial institutions, regional and global trade organizations and non-governmental organizations involved in social movements.
 Prerequisite: GS-101.
-May be counted toward the major in Conservation Biology.
+May be counted toward the major in Conservation Biology and the minor in Peace Studies.
 Fulfills the HU requirement.